kristopolous/EvDa/README.md

 *ev(key, value | lambda)*

  * If key has a * or ? then it will be interpreted as a regular expression and return matching keys and their values
+ * If the key is an Array then the value or lambda will be associated with all the string values in the array.
  * If value and lambda are absent, this is a getter
  * If value is not a function, then it's a setter
  * If value is a function, this registers a callback.